Practical Nursing (NU)

 (Effective Fall 2011)

-Graduates of the major find jobs in a variety of health care settings, such as: hospitals, extended care facilities, home health care agencies, state and federal health-related facilities, the armed services, private duty nursing, and in physician and dentist office settings.
+Graduates of the major find jobs in a variety of health care settings, such as: hospitals, extended care facilities, home health care agencies, state and federal health-related facilities, private duty nursing, and in physician and dentist office settings.

 Recommended High School Subjects